swarmstack/swarmstack/README.md

 `iptables -A DOCKER-USER -j RETURN`

-### You'll need to similarly protect each node in the swarm, as docker swarm will accept traffic to service ports on all nodes and forward to the correct node.
-An ansible playbook will soon be included here that can be used to manage the firewalls on all of the docker nodes.
+### You'll need to similarly protect each node in the swarm, as Docker swarm will accept traffic to service ports on all nodes and forward to the correct node.
+An ansible playbook will soon be included here that can be used to manage the firewalls on all of the Docker nodes.

 ---